Obishikokaang Ogiimaankaawiin – The Good Governance Project

 Project Timeline - Activities to Date

 This project began in February 2023, and in January 2024, a Governance Coordinator (Leslie King, he/him/his, paternal connection to LSFN) was hired to support “on the ground” work.
 The team has held meetings and workshops with Chief and Council (C&C), conducted in-person and virtual community engagements via two separate surveys, and began collaborating with a Chief and Council-appointed, 8-member community Working Group (WG) in June 2024.
 Consulting with the WG ensures community voice is central to the work of the GGP.
-As of November 13th, 2024, the WG has participated in 8 meetings
+As of June, 2025, the WG has participated in 14 meetings.

-Metallic Law and AS Williams Consulting attended Treaty Days in 2023 and 2024 and conducted engagement sessions in each of the 3 LSFN communities in November 2023.
+Metallic Law and AS Williams Consulting attended Treaty Days in 2023 and 2024, conducted engagement sessions in the LSFN communities in November 2023 and May 2025, and attended the 2024 and 2025 Annual General Meetings.

 New Council Guidelines and Policies – passed 20/9/2024